cristinalare/alchemy-docs/resources/blockchain-glossary.md

 ### **Equivocation**

 An equivocation occurs when a validator sends two messages that contradict each other.
-More precisely, when a validator sends two messages that a validator running the correct algorithm could only send if it sends one message, “rewinds” its internal state to some point before sending that message, then at some future point in time sends the other message.
+More precisely, when a validator sends two messages that a validator running the correct algorithm could only send if it sends one message, “rewinds” it's internal state to some point before sending that message, and then at some future point in time sends the other message.
 One simple example is a transaction sender sending two transactions with the same nonce.

 ### **Invalidity Fault**